-A friend of mine told me recently that he was using WPHub to find out how to customise his website.
-I was flattered however he pointed out that he couldn’t find my search box initially as it was placed in my navbar.
+A friend of mine told me recently that he was using WPHub to find out how to customize his website.
+I was flattered however he pointed out that he couldn’t find my search form initially as it was placed in my navbar.

 It is sometimes easy to disregard things like this.
 It was something I never thought would be a problem though you would expect this since I know the WP Mods design well.
-As you can see from the screenshot below, the search box used to be at the right hand side of the navbar.
+As you can see from the screenshot below, the search form used to be on the right-hand side of the navbar.
 As it shared the same dark background as the rest of the navbar, some users may have missed it.

-I therefore decided to move the search box to the top of the sidebar.
+I, therefore, decided to move the search form to the top of the sidebar.
 WordPress makes this very easy.
-You can place a search box in your sidebar by simply adding this code to your sidebar.php template:
+You can place a search form in your sidebar by simply adding this code to your sidebar.php template:

 This function will call your search form your searchform.php template.
 If you don’t have a search form template (many themes do not including the WP Mods design) then it will use the following code: